Libensemble/libensemble/docs/running_libE.rst

 Running libEnsemble
 ===================

-libEnsemble runs with one manager and multiples workers.
+libEnsemble runs with one manager and multiple workers.
 Each worker may run either a generator or simulator function (both are Python scripts).
 Generators determine the parameters/inputs for simulations.
 Simulator functions run and manage simulations, which often involve running a user application (see